MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chaoning Zhang, Philipp Benz, Adil Karjauv, Geng Sun, In So Kweon. *NeurIPS 2020*
   - Key Word: Watermarking.
   - <details><summary>Digest</summary> Neural networks have been shown effective in deep steganography for hiding a full image in another.
 However, the reason for its success remains not fully clear.
 Under the existing cover (C) dependent deep hiding (DDH) pipeline, it is challenging to analyze how the secret (S) image is encoded since the encoded message cannot be analyzed independently.
 We propose a novel universal deep hiding (UDH) meta-architecture to disentangle the encoding of S from C. We perform extensive analysis and demonstrate that the success of deep steganography can be attributed to a frequency discrepancy between C and the encoded secret image.

+- Extracting Training Data from Large Language Models. [[paper]](https://arxiv.org/abs/2012.07805) [[code]](https://github.com/ftramer/LM_Memorization)
+  - Nicholas Carlini, Florian Tramer, Eric Wallace, Matthew Jagielski, Ariel Herbert-Voss, Katherine Lee, Adam Roberts, Tom Brown, Dawn Song, Ulfar Erlingsson, Alina Oprea, Colin Raffel. *USENIX Security 2021*
+  - Key Word: Reconstruction Attacks; Large Language Models.
+  - <details><summary>Digest</summary> We demonstrate our attack on GPT-2, a language model trained on scrapes of the public Internet, and are able to extract hundreds of verbatim text sequences from the model's training data.
+These extracted examples include (public) personally identifiable information (names, phone numbers, and email addresses), IRC conversations, code, and 128-bit UUIDs.
+Our attack is possible even though each of the above sequences are included in just one document in the training data.

 - Label-Only Membership Inference Attacks. [[paper]](https://arxiv.org/abs/2007.14321) [[code]](https://github.com/cchoquette/membership-inference)
   - Christopher A. Choquette-Choo, Florian Tramer, Nicholas Carlini, Nicolas Papernot. *ICML 2021*